Prospective students & applicants

 Please contact the UM Admissions Office via e-mail.
 They will advise you how to proceed with your application.

-How can I hand in a certified copy of my diploma as requested in my admission letter for the registration in September 2020?
+How can I hand in a certified copy of my diploma as requested in my admission letter?

-As it is currently not possible to visit the university, you can send a certified copy of your diploma by regular mail.
+You can make an appointment to hand in the certified copy.
+You can also send a certified copy of your diploma by regular mail.
 Check the information about certifying documents and the postal address here.